ironhack-labs/lab-passport-roles/README.md

 - Allow our **PM** to update through the application any student role to 'DEV' or 'TA'.
 - Avoid any other user except **PM** to archive this.

 :bulb: __tip__: a couple of buttons on each student profile would do the thing! _Mark as Developer_ and _Mark as TA_.
-Remember: only our PM would be abe to see those!
+Remember: only our PM would be able to see those!

 ## Iteration #4: User profile editing